-A range of prescribed drugs has deleterious effects on sperm quality (reviewed by (Sharma et al., 2013).
+A range of prescribed drugs has deleterious effects on sperm quality (reviewed by (Montagnoli et al., 2021, Semet et al., 2017, Sharma et al., 2013)).
 For example, selective serotonin reuptake inhibitors, corticosteroids, antibiotics, anti-inflammatories and even codeine can harm sperm function.
-Many of these effects are reversible so male partners of couples being investigated for RPL should have a full history taken so that these male risks may be identified and potentially deleterious medication avoided as part of a holistic approach for the couple.
+Many of these effects are reversible so male partners of couples being investigated for RPL should have a full history taken so that these male risks may be identified, and potentially deleterious medication avoided as part of a holistic approach for the couple.